Ali is an American living in the northwest of England, and loves baking and cooking.

 If you’re taking photos with a DSLR, editing software is essential.
 JPEGs and NEFs will look a little flat straight out of the camera because the sensor can’t do everything.
 So software is really how photographs shine.

-Photoshop is expensive and confusing when you first start out, and most of the tools aren’t entirely relevant if you’re just a beginner or even intermediate and only photographing food.
+Photoshop is expensive and confusing when you first start out.
+Most of the tools aren’t entirely relevant if you’re just a beginner or even intermediate and only photographing food.
 Luckily, you only really need Adobe Lightroom to begin and really make your pictures pop.
 A more affordable subscription is available from Adobe for £10-£20/month.
 Look for sales as well, and this can help keep the costs down.

-Lightroom is pretty straight forward to use, but there are loads of tutorials out there that you should watch as you’re trying to find your style.
-Import your photos, play around with the sliders and brushes, and you’ll be surprised at how much better your photos look with a little help.
+Lightroom is pretty straight forward to use.
+There are loads of tutorials out there that you should watch as you’re trying to find your style.
+Import your photos.
+Play around with the sliders and brushes.
+You’ll be surprised at how much better your photos look with a little help.

 Alternatively, if you really don’t want to spend money right away on expensive software, there are some pretty decent free apps available.
 Snapseed is by far my favourite, and is great if you don’t have a DSLR and are only taking photos on your phone.